MOST: Multiple Object localization with Self-supervised Transformers for object discovery: Experiments

 \subsection{Qualitative Results:}

 We illustrate qualitative results of MOST on VOC2007, 2012 and COCO datasets in Fig.~\ref{fig:quant_viz}.
-Fig.~\ref{fig:quant_viz_voc07} shows results on VOC 2007 and 2012.
+Fig.~\ref{fig:quant_viz_voc07} shows results on VOC 2007 and 2012 and Fig.~\ref{fig:quant_viz_coco} shows results on COCO dataset.
 MOST is capable of localizing fairly complex scenes in all the three datasets.
-We observe that, such unsupervised localization methods are not limited by the categories annotated by humans but can localize regions of ``stuff" like rocks (last image of last row in Fig.~\ref{fig:quant_viz_coco}), water bodies (first image in second row of Fig.~\ref{fig:quant_viz_coco}), sign boards (third image in the first row of Fig.~\ref{fig:quant_viz_voc07} right).
+We observe that, such unsupervised localization methods are not limited by the categories annotated by humans but can localize regions of ``stuff" like sign boards (third image in the first row of Fig.~\ref{fig:quant_viz_voc07} right), rocks (last image of last row in Fig.~\ref{fig:quant_viz_coco}), and water bodies (first image in second row of Fig.~\ref{fig:quant_viz_coco}).